Ille-et-Vilaine: tourism and sightseeing

 About 35 kilometres east of Rennes you must also be sure to visit the lovely town of Vitré, which we would include as one of our favourite medieval towns in France.

 This is the least visited region of Ille-et-Vilaine but still has several interesting highlights.

 Places of interest in the south-east of Ille-et-Vilaine include the town of Chateaugiron, dominated by its medieval castle, the small village of Champeaux with its imposing medieval church and the historical centre of La Guerche-de-Bretagne.

 I'm not sure how many times I've set off to visit dolmens (prehistoric monuments) in France and been disappointed to find little more than a couple of stones leaning on each other...well that isn't the case at the Roche-aux-Fées (at Essé) which is a very substantial monument, perhaps the biggest dolmen I've seen in France.

 If you have a taste for Arthurian legend and history you will enjoy a visit to Paimpont and the Broceliande Forest to the south-west of Rennes.

 At the southern border of Ille-et-Vilaine, the attractive port town at Redon is very picturesque (note: Redon is a river port, being at the confluence of the Oust and Vilaine rivers, not a coastal port), and we also enjoyed a stroll around the village of Langon, east of Redon - note the very unusual church with its multi-spired steeple.

-Map of Ille-et-Vilaine and places to visit
+Map of places to visit near Ille-et-Vilaine

 See more places, tourist attractions and local markets at visiting Ille-et-Vilaine